Charles Henderson High School

 Charles Henderson High School is a grades 9-12 high school located in the city of Troy, Alabama.
 The namesake of the school, Charles Henderson, was the governor of the state of Alabama from 1915 to 1919.
 After his death in 1937, Henderson left some of his considerable estate to family members, but most of his money was used to establish a perpetual trust to fund education and healthcare in Troy.
 The fund was to be used for the construction of new schools and to start a charity hospital for children in Troy.
 Money from Henderson's trust has been used to fund Charles Henderson High School, Charles Henderson Middle School, and The Charles Henderson Child Health Care Center.

-Lise Faison is the Principal of the high school.
+Lise Fayson is the Principal of the high school.

 Athletics

 Football

 The school's football team is in the 5A division of the AHSAA and participates in Region 2 (Southeast Alabama).
 As of November 2014, the team's state ranking is 78 and their national ranking is 2321.

 The school's football team won the state championship in the Fall of 1980 in the 3A division of the AHSAA.

-In 2014, a student died two days after playing in a football game.

-In 2022, the Charles Henderson High School Trojans competed in the finals of the State Championship and lost in the final game.
-Their coach, Coach Hambrite was name the 5A Coach of the Year following the game.